From the Beginning: Key Transitions in the First 15 Years of DNSSEC

 \paragraph{Implications on Robustness} The warning and error rates for RFC-compliant transitions are notably different for KSKs and ZSKs, as depicted in \autoref{fig:trans-err-per-year}.
 KSK transitions show more valid cases than ZSK transitions overall.
-This is corresponds also with the fact that a higher share of transitions followed RFC guidelines (\cf \autoref{fig:used-ksk-rfcclass}).
-Later, in 2011--2020, critical error rates became even more visible.
-This could be the result of inherent management complexity in terms of timing and data for chain-of-trust-based transitions between authoritative zones ({\tt DNSKEY}s) and parent zones ({\tt DS} records).
+This corresponds also with a higher share of transitions following RFC guidelines (see \autoref{fig:used-ksk-rfcclass}).
+Later, between 2011 and 2020, critical error rates became even more prominent.
+This could be the result of inherent management complexity in terms of timing and data for (longer) chain-of-trust-based transitions between authoritative zones ({\tt DNSKEY}s) and parent zones ({\tt DS} records).

-For ZSK, Figure~\ref{fig:zsk-trans-err-per-year} shows that the rate of warnings exceeded successes (\ie no error) in every year, except in 2006, when the DNSSEC deployment was just beginning, and zones were deploying DNSSEC for the first time.
-In 2007 and 2008, warning rates greatly exceeded success, but the trend was increasing for success rates.
-In 2011, the success rates dropped precipitously.
+For ZSKs, Figure~\ref{fig:zsk-trans-err-per-year} shows that the rate of warnings exceeded successes in every year, except in 2006, when the DNSSEC deployment was just beginning, and zones were deploying DNSSEC for the first time.
+In 2007, warning rates greatly exceeded success.
+In 2008, we observed only noncompliant transitions (see \autoref{tab:raw-key-rfc-class}), and from that year on the trend was increasing for success rates.
+In 2011, an outage in our monitoring system resulted in fewer observed transitions, and the success rates of that smaller set may have been skewed. success rates dropped precipitously, mainly due to From 2012, after a brief improvement, we also observe decreasing success rates.
 This, however, again correlated with a large increase in the discovery rate of new DNSSEC-enabled zones.
 During this time, the DNS Root was deploying DNSSEC and transitioning its KSK for the first time.
-This correlation between a large increase in newly deployed DNSSEC zones and increase in error rates suggest that these rates may also be due to operators who may have been learning how to manage the security postures of DNSSEC in their DNS zones.
+This correlation between a large increase in newly deployed DNSSEC zones and increase in error rates suggest that these rates may also be due to operators who were learning how to manage the security postures of DNSSEC in their DNS zones.